mums2/mpactr/README.md

 - `filter_mispicked_ions()`: removal of mispicked peaks, or those isotopic patterns that are incorrectly split during preprocessing.
-- `filter_group()`: removal of features overrepresented in a specific group of samples; for example removal of features present is solvent blanks due to carryover between samples.
+- `filter_group()`: removal of features overrepresented in a specific group of samples; for example removal of features present in solvent blanks due to carryover between samples.
 - `filter_cv()`: removal of non-reproducible features, or those that are inconsistent between technical replicates.